Silver Industrial Uses and Applications

 The advent of superbugs like MRSA has created new demand for silver in hospitals.
 Silver is being widely used in the production of surgical equipment, wound dressings and even hospital surfaces in order to fight pathogens.
 Silver sulfadiazine is particularly useful in treating burn victims because it stimulates the growth of the skin while it kills bacteria.
 Silver ion is also used in the treatment of bone infections and regeneration of damaged tissue.

 In addition to the widespread use of silver across industries, silver remains a popular precious metal worthy of investment.
-Silver is used universally in making coins and bars.
-Call us on 020 7060 9992 or drop us an email to find out how you can invest in this valuable metal.
+Silver is used universally in making silver coins (such as silver Britannias) and silver bars (such as 1kg).
+Call Physical Gold Limited on 020 7060 9992 or drop us an email to find out how you can invest in this valuable metal.
 Our investment experts can talk to you about the best way to buy silver, inform you about silver prices and discuss the future of silver investment.
 Silver prices have remained steady through 2017 and the future is bright for this versatile and extremely useful commodity in 2018.